mtgatracker/mtgatracker/issues/README.md

 - Video / gif evidence of the issue with _both_ MTGA Tracker _and_ MTGA visible (you may need to upload to a 3rd party, like youtube or vimeo).
 In general, 2 or 3 game-state changing events before and after the issue should be recorded (somewhere between 30 seconds and a minute on either end).

+## **If you are reporting a "card ID could not be found" issue, please use the following guidelines**

+You do not need to follow the guidelines above.
+Please open a github issue, attach a copy of the exported deck, as well as a screenshot of the tracker.
+Please label the issue "missing-cards" .
+Thanks for helping us find cards we missed!

 ~~Note that you can also use the "report an issue" button from within MTGA Tracker to automatically send the first two bullets to us.
 You will be presented with a reference id; please note it in any additional bug reports.~~ (not yet implemented, see: #52 )